-Master the mathematical foundation of the world around us, and you can land a job practically anywhere.
+Master the mathematical foundation of the world around us, and you can find a job practically anywhere.
 The American Institute of Physics reports that those with a physics degree find work in organizations ranging from high schools and hospitals to the U.S. military, museums, publishing firms, domestic and foreign governments and laboratories.
 You'll also have to think about continuing your education.
-Research from Georgetown University shows that 67 percent of physics majors go on to obtain a higher degree.
+Research from Georgetown University shows that 67% of physics majors go on to obtain a higher degree.

 "Start acquiring experience early on in your academic career.
 Don't wait until your senior year to look for an internship," she says.